I'm Coming To You

 Or maybe I should say, that can be difficult to define accurately.
 I think we're all pretty good at pointing out "sinners who need to repent".
 The Pharisees and teachers of the Law were good at this too and did it often.
 In fact, it was their accusations when Jesus was welcoming and eating with sinners that prompted Jesus to tell several stories about "lost" things: sheep, coins, and sons.
 But what was it about these things that made them lost?

 Simply put, they were not where they were supposed to be.
 It wasn't so much about behavior as it was about location.
-The sheep was alone—away from the shepherd.
-The coin was missing.
-It wasn't where coins were usually kept, so its value was in jeopardy.
+The lost sheep was alone—away from the shepherd.
+The coin was missing: It wasn't where coins were usually kept, so its value was in jeopardy.
 And the sons?
 One was away from home, away from his father and his whole family.
 And the other?
 He was there in body, but not in spirit.
 He was living in his father's household, doing what was expected of him, but he wasn't enjoying it.

 We generally label those we call "sinners" by their behavior.
 But I don't see Jesus defining them in that way.
 It's not about what they are doing or not doing; it's about where they are.
 Is the sheep close to the shepherd or out of his sight?
 Is the coin in a treasured place, or is it missing?
 Is the younger son near his father or far away?
 And is the older son near his father in a physical sense but distant in his heart?